CosmoCreeper/Sine/README.md

 ### Dev nightmares become dreams.
 Every dev has that panic when they have to publish their mod to the theme store or have to update it.
 Sine makes this process simple.
 All you have to do is add the ID of your mod to the mods.json and map it to your repository.
 Assuming your project is already Sine-compatible, it'll work just fine.
 Plus, the developers of Sine are active enough to handle your pull requests in no longer than a day.

 Now what about that updating?: The Zen theme store requires a pull request for not just creating a mod, but updating too.
 This, combined with painfully long response times makes dev updates a nightmare.
 Well fear no more, because Sine does not require update requests and pulls them straight from your repository.
-This means that you will never have to worry about githuv issues being outdated or have to tell your user to update to the "github version".
+This means that you will never have to worry about github issues being outdated or have to tell your user to update to the "github version".

 ### Add unpublished mods easy.
 Sine makes the process of adding unpublished mods easy as long as they are Sine-compatible.
 You simply type in the name of the repository (folder if needed) and Sine handles the rest.